We think this TV show stands out for:

 What parents need to know

-Parents need to know that kids are often magnetically drawn to stories about Clifford because he's the magical pet every child wishes for.
-The program is chock-full of positive lessons and likable characters -- and may remind parents of their own childhood fascination with Clifford.
+Parents need to know that Clifford the Big Red Dog is chock-full of positive lessons and likable characters -- and may remind parents of their own childhood fascination with Clifford.
+Kids are often magnetically drawn to stories about Clifford because he's the magical pet every child wishes for.
 The series is full of educational messages on social, emotional, and physical matters.

 What's the story?